-The precinct will set a new standard for environmental sustainability with embedded renewable energy networks, integrated remediation and water management strategies, circular economy industries and a commitment to achieve net zero by 2050.
+The Precinct will be net zero ready and set a new standard for environmental sustainability with embedded renewable energy networks, integrated remediation and water management strategies, and circular economy industries.

 Recycled water will be connected to all residences, businesses and public spaces and will support the integrated network of green infrastructure.